Program Cost May Be Reimbursed by Your HSA, HRA or FSA 🎉

 While I usually didn't consume marijuana daily, when I would consume it, often it would be with alcohol since I was a daily drinker.

-When I was on TSM and getting more alcohol-free days, sometimes I would consume marijuana instead as a way to relax in the evening or help me fall asleep.
+When I was on TSM, sometimes I would consume marijuana on my alcohol-free days as a way to relax in the evening or help me fall asleep.

 What I noticed this did for me over time is that I started to "substitute" alcohol for marijuana, and the "RISK" for me was that my brain was getting flooded with the pleasure from marijuana right after naltrexone had left my system. ⚠️

-• Naltrexone was blocking the reward from alcohol when I drank...and also from marijuana if I consumed it while I was having an extinction session (which I wasn't totally aware of at the time).
+- Naltrexone was blocking the reward from alcohol when I drank...and that means it was also probably blocking it from marijuana if I consumed it while I was having a drinking session on naltrexone (at the time, I didn't realize naltrexone could have an impact on marijuana use).

-• But then on alcohol-free days when naltrexone was out of my system, I would often consume marijuana.
+- But then on alcohol-free days when naltrexone was out of my system (because I was only taking naltrexone before drinking, aka, the Sinclair Method), I would often consume marijuana.

-• I think this quickly taught my brain to become habituated to the pleasure/reward from marijuana.
+- I think this quickly taught my brain to become habituated to the pleasure/reward from marijuana, since it was no longer getting the rewards from alcohol.

 For a several month period on TSM and even once I stopped drinking, I noticed my marijuana intake go up.
 It started to become a daily thing where it wasn't before....and I didn't like it.